JeffDeCola/my-cheat-sheets/development/development-environments/visual-studio-code-cheat-sheet/README.md

 ## USING GO with WINDOWS VS CODE and BASH WSL TERMINAL

-That is a mouthful and the setup took me forever to figure out because you actually need two versions of go.
+That is a mouthful and the setup took me a minute to figure out because you actually need two versions of go.

 Here's a diagram that might help explain what's going on,